mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 - To install a release without updates, specify the release name with an update 0 or general release suffix, for example, `R2024aU0` or `R2024aGR`.

 #### Add Products
-When you use a tool configured with MATLAB Package Manager as the installer, the plugin automatically installs MATLAB on your build agent.
+When you use a tool configured with MATLAB Package Manager as the installer, the plugin automatically installs MATLAB for you.
 However, you can specify additional products to install by populating the **Products** box of the tool configuration interface.

 You can use the **Products** box to install most MathWorks products and support packages.
 For a list of supported products, open the input file for your preferred release from the [`mpm-input-files`](https://github.com/mathworks-ref-arch/matlab-dockerfile/tree/main/mpm-input-files) folder on GitHub&reg;.
 Specify products using the format shown in the input file, excluding the `#product.` prefix.
 For example, to install Deep Learning Toolbox&trade; in addition to MATLAB, enter `Deep_Learning_Toolbox` in the **Products** box.